Tag: science fiction

 That certainly was an exciting era in science fiction.
 It’s still exciting with the revival of so many of those titles in film, including the 2021 Warner Bros.
 Pictures film Dune.
 It’s amazing to realize it was released 56 years after the novel was written.

-The movie trailer for Dune on YouTube has a whopping 30,222,421 views today, February 3, and no doubt will have more tomorrow.
+The movie trailer for Dune on YouTube has had a whopping 36 milllion views.
 I suspect that author Frank Herbert’s mind would have been blown about that; hopefully he’d have been pleased with the film adaptation.
+I’m not sure whether or not his fans have been.
+Thoughts on that?

 Here’s the cover of one Galaxy issue I own, giving you a taste of sci-fi art in the 60s.
 The image within the cover illustration looks strikingly like a smartphone, doesn’t it?